-I stood parched yesterday drinking a glass of water, and thinking it was quite boring!
-It’s been hot out lately, and hydrating should really be more festive.
+I stood parched drinking a glass of water, and thinking it was quite boring!
+It’s been hot lately, and hydrating should really be more festive.
 I decided to brew some iced tea, when I noticed the stack of unused ice trays and an abundance of herbs in my kitchen.
-Then it occurred to me (insert lightbulb over head)… I was going to spice-up my H2O with some homemade summer ice cubes!
-Now, frozen water cubelets aren’t too inherently exciting, but using some fresh seasonal ingredients and your freezer, and there we have a ridiculously easy way to jazz-up your cocktail or water glass.
+Then it occurred to me . . .
+I was going to spice-up my H2O with some homemade summer ice cubes!
+Now, frozen water cubelets aren’t inherently exciting, but using fresh, seasonal ingredients and your freezer, and there we have a ridiculously easy way to jazz-up your beverage.

 I looked at my stores and decided to pull out fresh watermelon, raspberries, mini cucumbers, lemons and limes.
 I also thought we could pair these with fresh herbs like rosemary, orange mint, and basil.
 There are endless combinations, but here are how the pairings went down for my first batches: